 We understand that this can be a very daunting task.
 As always, we are here to help you create an effective estate plan.
 You don’t have to do it alone.
 We’ll guide you along every step of the way.
 Give us a call at 217-726-9200 to get started, or attend one of our FREE workshops.
 We have two to choose from:

-- Intro to Edwards Group: Wills and Trusts Orientation – a great starting point for those just learning about estate plan or for those who are unhappy with their current plan.
+- Wills & Trusts: How to Get Started – a great starting point for those just learning about estate planning or for those who are unhappy with their current plan.

-- Life Care Planning: 13 Costly Misconceptions About Healthcare and Aging – nowadays, effective estate planning must consider issues that crop up in the last decade or two of life.
+- How to Protect Your House and Life Savings from the Nursing Home – nowadays, effective estate planning must consider issues that crop up in the last decade or two of life.
 These issues involve healthcare decisions, long-term care planning (and how to afford the care), how to plan for and/or use benefits that are available, etc.